 (Since that time when the rule of laws has gradually established its empire, and we now enjoy the benefits of a constitution where everyone has a place and where a man is something.)

 Consider, for instance, what might have happened to Nouvelle-France, New France, if New France had still been under French rule during the French Revolution.
 Many French priests had sought refuge in England to escape the guillotine, but there was not much for them to do in England where Catholicism was not the only religion.
 That problem was resolved when England offered to send them to ‘its’ French colony in North America where they could be Good Shepherds, as priests, educators and organizers, not to mention that they felt validated by their work.
-See Related Blogs, bottom of post.
+See Related Posts, bottom of post.

 Le Bon Pasteur by François Baillairgé, circa 1775, guilded and painted wood sculpture. (photo by Patrick Altman/courtesy Musée du Québec and The Canadian Encyclopedia).

 Remember Thomas Chandler Haliburton and l’abbé Sigogne (father Jean-Mandé Sigogne) organizing Nova Scotia.
 L’abbé Sigogne had learned English during the years he had spent in England and he and Haliburton were both refined and well-educated gentlemen.
 See Related Articles, at the bottom of this post.

 But what of the seigneurs?
 Louis-Joseph Papineau was a seigneur.
 Would he have been guillotined?
 However, let us examine the Seigneurial System before things get “curiouser and curiouser” (Alice in Wonderland).

 The Seigneurial System